Renoks-Dev/Discord_Bot_v14_Template/README.md

 You can deploy your slash commands globally or to a specific guild.

 ### Deploy Slash Commands Globally
-- Run `node deploy-commands-global.js`.
+- Run `npm run deploy-commands-global`.
 - After it is finished, the commands should be updated in all guilds the bot is in.

 ### Deploy Slash Commands to a Specific Guild
 - Fill in your **GUILD_ID** in `.env` file.
-- Run `node deploy-commands-guild.js`.
+- Run `npm run deploy-commands-guild`.
 - After it is finished, the commands should be updated in all guilds the bot is in.